Alcohol Vs Soft Drinks- Which Is Really Worse?

 Table of Contents

-You may have read or heard health advisories that caution you against chugging too much alcohol or downing a can of cola (or whichever soft drink your choice of poison is).
+You may have read or heard health advisories that caution you against consuming too much alcohol and even soft drinks of your choice.
 But are they equally harmful to your health or is one more dangerous than the other?
-Read on to find out.
+This blog will compare the risks of these two.

-When you ingest a particular food or drink, it raises the level of sugar in your blood.
-This is the glycaemic index and a score between 0-100 is ascribed to all foods and drinks according to the sugar boost.
+When you consume a particular food or drink, it raises the level of sugar in your blood.
+This is known as the glycaemic index, which is a score between 0-100 ascribed to all foods and drinks according to the sugar boost.

 Distilled alcoholic drinks such as vodka, rum, brandy or whiskey have a negligible glycaemic index.
 In that sense, they’re not very harmful.

-But cola and soft drinks of that ilk are packed with sugar.
+But soft drinks are packed with sugar.
 They can cause a dramatic surge of sugar levels in your body.
-This could eventually lead to insulin resistance – the culprit behind Type 2 Diabetes.
+This could eventually cause insulin resistance and lead to Type-2 diabetes1.

-So, on that score, alcohol is less damaging than soft drinks.
-However, cocktails – which are sugary alcoholic drinks, have the same effect on your body as soft drinks.
-So, drink responsibly in more ways than one.
+On that score, probably alcohol is less damaging than soft drinks.
+However cocktails, which are sugary alcoholic drinks, have the same effect on your body as soft drinks.
+So, let’s move on and compare them on some other parameters.

 It’s well known that both alcohol and soft drinks can be fattening.
 Moreover, people tend to consume both with fried, unhealthy snacks that do your weight-loss goals no favours.

 Alcohol is a hunger stimulant.
-However, drinking in moderation – one drink if you’re a woman and two if you’re a man, will not lead to substantial weight gain.
+However, drinking in moderation, that is, one drink if you’re a woman and two if you’re a man, will not lead to substantial weight gain.

-But, the added sugars in soft drinks directly lead to drastic weight gain and eventually, obesity.
+A standard can (330 ml) of cola contains as much as 6 or more teaspoons of sugar!2.
+This much added sugar in soft drinks directly lead to drastic weight gain and eventually, obesity3.
 And obesity, in turn, can be a magnet to a host of lifestyle ailments such as diabetes, heart disease and arthritis.

 There’s not much to choose between alcohol and soft drinks when it comes to nutritional benefits.
 Neither drink has any dietary value.